whizper/wsp1-mysql/README.md

 Kör
     sudo mysql -u root

-grant all privileges on *.* to 'whitzey'@'localhost' identified by 'password';
+    grant all privileges on *.* to 'username'@'localhost' identified by 'password';